mavryk-network/mavryk-protocol/devtools/cloud-infrastructure/projects/nl-dal/prerequisite/docker/README.md

 4. Create your docker image called `<workspace_name>.Dockerfile` that corresponds to your needs.
-This docker image must provide the minimal setup to run Octez binaries (hence the need for zcash parameters) and its entrypoint should run an ssh server to accept Octogram commands.
+This docker image must provide the minimal setup to run Mavkit binaries (hence the need for zcash parameters) and its entrypoint should run an ssh server to accept Octogram commands.